CASE STUDIES

 IDEA

-Dark-store q-commerce was not invented in South Africa — but converting 875 existing supermarkets into micro-fulfilment centres, rather than burning capital on standalone warehouses, was the sharp local adaptation that made the unit economics work in a thin, price-sensitive market.
+Dark-store q-commerce was not invented in South Africa, but converting 875 existing supermarkets into micro-fulfilment centres instead of burning capital on standalone dark stores was the sharp local adaptation that made the unit economics work where global players failed.
+Strong idea, well adapted.

 AUTHORSHIP